Dhanushpraboo/Inverse-of-matrix/README.md

 ![output](inverse.png)

 ## RESULT:
-Thus,inverse of a matrix is done using numpy
+Thus,inverse of a array is done using numpy